 The Geminids appear to come from the constellation Gemini, but in reality it is fragments of 3200 Phaethon that cause the sky fireworks.
 The asteroid has a debris trail in orbit around the sun.
 Once a year, Earth runs into this dusty path, which intersects our planet's path through space.

 The Infrared Astronomical Satellite first spotted the asteroid in 1983.
-Phaethon was named after the driver and sun-god of Helios' chariot because it gets so close to the sun — within about 13 million miles (21 million kilometers), or only 14 percent of the distance between Earth and the sun.
+Phaethon was named after the driver of sun-god Helios' chariot because it gets so close to the sun — within about 13 million miles (21 million kilometers), or only 14 percent of the distance between Earth and the sun.
 Harvard College Observatory's Fred Whipple was the first to observe that Phaethon produces the Geminids.

-Some astronomers think a chunk of dust was carved off of the asteroid a few centuries ago, NASA's Bill Cooke, from the agency's Meteoroid Environment Office, said in a 2012 interview with SPACE.com.
+Some astronomers think a chunk of dust was carved off of the asteroid a few centuries ago, NASA's Bill Cooke, from the agency's Meteoroid Environment Office, said in a 2012 interview with Space.com.
 It's probable that a crash with another space rock produced the dust, which stayed in space for several human lifetimes without going near Earth.

 However, Jupiter's gravity slowly perturbed the path of dust until Earth began to run into it.
 Further influences from the gas giant have pushed the debris closer to our planet, producing a better "peak" of meteors than a century ago.
 [Photos: Stunning Geminid Meteor Shower Wows Skywatchers]

 Another idea supposes that as Phaethon gets close to the sun, the heat blasts particles off the asteroid.
 NASA's twin STEREO spacecraft looked at the asteroid between 2009 and 2012, and results published in 2013 indicated that they saw a tail emerging from the comet.
-Researchers believe that when Phaethon approaches within 0.14 astronomical units, its temperature gets above 1,300 degrees F (700 C), hot enough to cause the dust stream.
+Researchers hypothesize that when Phaethon approaches within 0.14 astronomical units, its temperature gets above 1,300 degrees F (700 C), hot enough to cause the dust stream.

 Sister meteor shower?

 When the Geminids are active, their peak can stretch for almost as long as Earth's 24-hour day.
-Also, they are visible earlier in the evening than other meteor showers, generally around 9 p.m. or 10 p.m. local time, NASA said.
+Also, they are visible earlier in the evening than other meteor showers, generally around 9 p.m. or 10 p.m. local time, NASA officials have said.
 This makes the shower more accessible to children.

 As the meteor shower goes on until dawn, the agency urges patience for those watching.
 The best chances of success is to get away from streetlights, to spend at least 30 minutes outside before seeking meteors, and to face south (the approximate direction of the radiant, or point of origin) while looking at as much of the sky as possible.
 Sleeping bags or blankets may be of help in colder climates.